SamuelGouret/React-Todo/README.md

-Chapter 15 : Add the Done flag on Todo
+Chapter 16 : Delete a todo